arduino/docs-content/content/hardware/11.accessories/modulinos/modulino-thermo/tutorials/how-thermo-mp/content.md

 ## Power Specifications

 The board is typically powered by +3.3 VDC when using the QWIIC interface as per the I²C standard.
-However, different power levels can be used when powering through the solderable pins, making this board compatible with both +3.3 and +5 VDC.

 | Parameter       | Condition                                                         | Minimum | Typical     | Maximum | Unit |
 |-----------------|-------------------------------------------------------------------|---------|-------------|---------|------|